Motorhome rear lounge layout

 Plenty of space and great views

-Rear lounge designs usually major on plenty of relaxation space and great views out through big windows on three sides.
+Rear lounge motorhomes usually offer plenty of relaxation space and great views out through big windows on three sides.
 If you’re a former caravanner, this format may look appealingly familiar.
 But remember, these are (with very rare exceptions) pure two-berth designs that can never be used to carry more than a single passenger (in the cab).

-The majority of rear lounge layouts are found in British models, but some older continental motorhomes offered rear lounge layouts, too (even in A-classes – a combination that is making a comeback, especially in larger, super-luxury models).
+The majority of rear lounge layouts are found in British models, but some older continental motorhomes offered rear lounge layouts, too, and this seems to be making a comeback in European brands, especially in larger, super-luxury models).

 Lots of lounge variations